mayope/keycloakmigration/README.md

       -b BASEURL,           Base url of keycloak server, defaulting to --baseurl BASEURL     http://localhost:18080/auth.

+      -r REALM,             Realm to use for migration, defaulting to master --realm REALM

+    positional arguments:
+      MIGRATION-FILE        File to migrate, defaulting to keycloak-changelog.yml

     positional arguments:
       MIGRATION-FILE        File to migrate, defaulting to keycloak-changelog.yml

 # Migration Details
 Migrations are controlled through the changelog.
 It contains the changeSets used to execute the migration.